 The Happy Thanksgiving Free Practice Worksheet is here just in time for the holidays!
-Grab this FREE practice sheet and start making your DIY holiday cards and signs.
+Grab this FREE practice sheet and start making your DIY holiday cards and signs!

-I started doing these FREE calligraphy worksheets after my Vial Design Insiders (if you’re not one yet, make sure you get amongst them here) said they wanted to learn how to letter phrases or sentiments so they could DIY make cards and signs.
+I started doing these FREE calligraphy worksheets after the Vial Design Insiders (if you’re not one yet, make sure you get amongst them here) said they wanted to learn how to letter phrases or sentiments so they could DIY make cards and signs.

 Even if you don’t celebrate Thanksgiving, practicing new words is a great way to improve your lettering.
 I want to help you do just that!
 That’s why I created this Happy Thanksgiving Free Calligraphy Worksheet you can use to get your practice going.